alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

   - `Add-DsgConfig -dsgId <dsg-id>`, `<dsg-id>` is usually a number, e.g. `9` for `DSG9`)

-- A full configuration file for the new DSG will be created at `new_dsg_environment/dsg_configs/full/dsg_<dsg-id>_full_config.json`.
-This file is used by the subsequent steps in the DSG deployment.
+- A full configuration file for the new SRE will be created at `new_dsg_environment/dsg_configs/full/dsg_<dsg-id>_full_config.json`.
+This file is used by the subsequent steps in the SRE deployment.

 - Commit this new full configuration file to the Safe Haven repository

-## 1. Prepare Safe Haven Management Domain
+## 2. Prepare Safe Haven Management Domain

 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).